gsbnair/TimeSeries/README.md

 2. **Seasonality**: Variations specific to a particular time period and/or repetitions of the same fluctuations in the time cycles are treated as Seasonality.
 For example, if you see the sales of slippers over time, you will invariably find higher sales in summer seasons.

-Because of the inherent properties of a Time Series, there are various steps involved in analyzing it.
+Because of the inherent properties of a Time Series, there are various steps involved in the preparation of data.
 We are not going deep into those steps as there are several documents and project samples made available by many prominent Data Scientists for reference.
+Our focus, atleast for now, is on the methods, hyperparameters and the results

 It is obvious that whoever I discuss about the various methods that are followed in Time Series, it always ends with a comparison of methods and approaches and it always ends no where.
 Frankly, it cannot end anywhere very quickly because of the difference in the characteristics of data like frequency, volume, quality, etc.